TiffanyDegbotse/SHAP_Tutorial/README.md

-# SHAP (SHapley Additive exPlanations) Tutorial with California Housing
+# SHAP (Shapley Additive Explanations) Tutorial with California Housing

 This notebook provides a step-by-step introduction to using SHAP for explainable AI.
 We demonstrate how to interpret machine learning predictions using the California Housing dataset and a Random Forest Regressor.